Gassandrid/ewan.my/content/Thoughts/Consuming and Choosing Content Effectively.md

 In all honesty, **Captures** *should* have the potential to become Consumption tasks, as I might start with an idea to investigate something like [[Importance Sampling]], then later find some sources supporting the learning of this concept.
 Then the tasknote can be moved to Consumption.

 Also, as a way to leverage my new ideas about [[Note updates as links to daily notes]], it would be neat for consumption tasks to accumulate backlinks to daily notes as minature "daily log" for research and thoughts, until that content eventually sprouts into a note of its own.

+%%
+Basically just complete the plan layed out in [[12-18-2025]], this is about drafting a way to balance how content is consumed.

+Namely, how can I keep time for myself to watch those fun educational youtube videos, but also consistently engage with difficult work like academic papers and textbooks.
+How do I balance that with inactive but important reading like [[Gödel, Escher, Bach]].

+Once this project is done, build out the daily note section along with the other daily notes before this(all south africa daily notes).

+We also need to balance "exploratory" content engagement, where you explore a network (either obsidain or web based), sort of like a tree data structure (you navigate links, go deep, but then go back and go down another branch).
+Good example is [[Yana Log Notes]], this is a gold mine of good notes for my content, but needs time to be explored.

+---

+## Implementation

+I think another tasknotes base view would be good with this.
+Balance with "captures", maybe clean up the learning section and old tasks.
+The base view should be more about "moving" the cards around rather than completing them, aka you set out a few knowledge sources to "progress" on a certain day and then once you have done that for a good while you move it back to the none section.
+Will brainstorm more.
+%%